Universal basic income by country: Ireland

 The chief advocacy group is Basic Income Ireland, a member of BIEN.
 Social Justice Ireland has produced a fully costed proposal for 2012.
 Before that, the main advocate was CORI (Conference of Religious of Ireland), one of the social partners.

 As part of the agreement with the social partners including CORI, a green paper on Basic Income was published by the Irish government in 2002, but there has been no movement on a government level since then.

 In 2013, during the European Citizen's Initiative campaign, six MEPs from the Republic of Ireland signed a statement in favour of Basic Income.

 Netherlands

-The issue of the basic income gained prominence on the political agenda in Netherlands between the mid-1970s and mid-1990s.
+The issue of basic income gained prominence on the political agenda in Netherlands between the mid-1970s and mid-1990s.
 In 2015 it was announced that the city of Utrecht and its local university will be conducting an experiment on basic income.
 Local authorities are planning to encourage other municipalities to engage in similar experiences.

 Norway

 The Green Party and The Pirate Party endorse basic income in Norway.
 The Red Party, The Democrats and The Liberal Party formerly endorsed a basic income guarantee in Norway.
 The Liberal Party dropped it from the platform before the 2013 election.
-But has of the 2021 election again supported the idea as a means to decrease bureaucracy.
+But as of the 2021 election again supported the idea as a means to decrease bureaucracy.

 The NGO BIEN Norge, affiliated with Basic Income Earth Network works to promote the system in Norway.

 Portugal

-The political parties LIVRE and People Animals Nature (PAN) in Portugal support a universal basic income.
+The Portuguese political parties LIVRE, People Animals Nature (PAN) and Volt Portugal support a universal basic income.